ojasvi-2002/project-cafa-aicybersecurity/README.md

 <img width="500" src="docs/tabular-attack-example.png">
 </div>

+#  Cost-aware Feasible Adversarial Attacks on Neural Tabular Classifiers (CaFA)

+This repository contains an implementation of **Cost-aware Feasible Adversarial Attacks (CaFA)**, a method for generating adversarial examples on tabular datasets while respecting real-world data integrity constraints.
+This implementation reproduces the core ideas from the **Oakland 2024 paper** [*CaFA: Cost-aware Feasible Adversarial Attacks on Neural Tabular Classifiers*](https://github.com/matanbt/attack-tabular).

+---
 ## What is CaFA?
 CaFA is an _Adversarial Example_ attack, suited for tabular data.
 That is, given a set of samples and a classification ML-model, CaFA crafts malicious inputs--based on the original ones--that are misclassified by the model.